 Community gardens bring neighbors together, create beautiful productive spaces, help families gain access to healthy nutritious food, and provide habitat to pollinators.
 Demonstration gardens inspire people to plant their own gardens, inform them of creative plant combinations and clever garden methods, and create beautiful vibrant community spaces.
 We provide financial and technical assistance for installing new community and demonstration gardens or reviving neglected ones.

-If you are interested in installing a new community or demonstration garden or restoring a neglected one, contact our Conservation Technician Laura Taylor at firstname.lastname@example.org or 503.238.4775, ext.
+If you are interested in installing a new community or demonstration garden or restoring a neglected one, contact our Conservationist and Education Coordinator Laura Taylor at email@example.com or (503) 238-4775, ext.
 112.

-To apply for financial assistance up to $1,500 per year for three years, download this funding request form, fill it out and save it, then send it to Laura Taylor.
+To apply for assistance of up to $2,000 per year (up to three years), submit this Funding Request Form to Laura Taylor.
 Requests are accepted on a rolling basis and awarded based on fund availability and project compatibility with the District’s mission.
+(Note: Funds are no longer available for the July 1, 2018 – June 30, 2019 fiscal year.
+Please submit 2019-20 funding applications after July 1, 2019.)